orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 * GCC 12 is recommended for CUDA 11.8 when using pyTorch (ML), TensorFlow (ML), Ollama (LLM).
 * GCC 14 is recommended for CUDA 12.8 when using Blender, Ollama (LLM).
 * The entire @world needs to be built with the same GCC version to avoid build time symbol version problems for GPU support.
+* What it means for CUDA users is if you want your local LLM to have text-to-speech (TTS) capabilities stick to GCC 12 and CUDA 11.8.
 * Clang 18 is recommended as fallback.
 * Vendored Clang 21 is only supported on Chromium.
 * rust-bin 9999 is recommended for SSP, sanitizers, and as default.